culturecreates/artsdata-data-model/_architecture/query-api.md

 ### Events demo

-**NEW 12-NOV-2020** Here is a [demo website in Github](https://github.com/culturecreates/artsdata-demo-upcoming-events-api) that lists upcoming events in Quebec using the Artsdata API.
+Here is a [demo website in Github](https://github.com/culturecreates/artsdata-demo-upcoming-events-api) that lists upcoming events in Quebec using the Artsdata API.

 ## Other APIs coming soon
-The main goal of the Query API is to provide easy access to all data in Artsdata.ca.
-It offers SPARQL and traditional RESTful GETs (GraphQL in the works).
+The main goal of the Search API is to provide easy access to all data in Artsdata.ca.
+It offers SPARQL and traditional RESTful GETs.
 Responses can be in JSON or JSON-LD.
 A user account enables persisted configurations for ranking graphs or settings for an iCalendar feed.

 Documentation coming.